Security Starting to Feel Unclear? Start by Confirming Who has Access—and Why

 What “Security Uncertainty” Looks Like Day to Day

-Most teams don’t describe this as “cybersecurity.”
+Most teams don’t call this “cybersecurity.”

-They describe it like this:
+They describe it like:

 Work continues.